-3.1.6 Rolled steel used for stress-bearing elements of metal structures of cargo handling gear and cargogripping devices shall comply with the respective requirements of 3.2, 3.5 and 3.13, Part XIII "Materials" of the Rules for the Classification and Construction of Sea-Going Ships.
+3.1.5 Mechanical properties and chemical composition of the rolled steel used for stress-bearing elements of metal structures of cargo handling gear and cargo-gripping devices shall comply with the respective requirements of 3.2, 3.5, 3.13, Part XIII "Materials" of the Rules for the Classification and Construction of Sea-Going Ships.

-The steel grade shall be selected depending on design temperature T_A of welded structures in compliance with Tables 3.1.6-1, 3.1.6-2 and considering the location of cargo handling gear and structural element group.
+The steel grade shall be selected depending on design temperature T_A of welded structures in compliance with Tables 3.1.5-1, 3.1.5-2 and considering the location of cargo handling gear and structural element group.

-Design temperature of structures T_A shall be determined in compliance with 1.2.3, Part II "Hull"
+Design temperature of structures T_A shall be determined in compliance with 1.2.3, Part II "Hull" of the Rules for the Classification and Construction of Sea-Going Ships.